Optimization of two-photon excitation by indistinguishable photons in a three-level atom: Excitation Efficiency of Experimentally Accessible Two-Photon States

-For larger $\Gamma_e/\Gamma_f$ ratios (see panels (c,d) for the ratio of 1), the requirement of the single-photon resonance is no longer valid.
-The optimized strategy is realised by shifting the central frequencies towards their average value.
+For larger $\Gamma_e/\Gamma_f$ ratios [see Figs.~\ref{fig: Ent_PDF}(c) and \ref{fig: Ent_PDF}(d) for the ratio of 1], the requirement of the single-photon resonance is no longer valid.
+The optimized strategy is realized by shifting the central frequencies towards their average value.
 The two peaks in the marginal probability distribution are likewise shifted closer to each other and may spectrally overlap.
-The interference pattern in the temporal distribution gradually looses its fringes.
+The interference pattern in the temporal distribution gradually loses its fringes.

-Finally, for large $\Gamma_e/\Gamma_f$ ratios (see panels (e,f)) we observe that the two peaks merge, leading to a single maximum in the marginal spectral distribution at $\omega=\omega_{fg}/2$.
-In the time domain, this scenario corresponds to the familiar case of temporally-correlated photons \cite{Wasilewski2006,Raymer2021}.
+Finally, for large $\Gamma_e/\Gamma_f$ ratios [see Figs.~\ref{fig: Ent_PDF}(e) and \ref{fig: Ent_PDF}(f)], we observe that the two peaks merge, leading to a single maximum in the marginal spectral distribution at $\omega=\omega_{fg}/2$.
+In the time domain, this scenario corresponds to the familiar case of temporally correlated photons \cite{Wasilewski2006,Raymer2021}.

-In Fig.~\ref{fig: dynamics_allCases}, the optimized Gaussian-pulse excitation strategies for atoms with $\delta_a/\Gamma_f = 2.5$ and ratios $\Gamma_e/\Gamma_f = 0.1$ (a), $1$ (b), and $10$ (c), are compared with the optimal one.
+In Fig.~\ref{fig: dynamics_allCases}, the optimized Gaussian-pulse excitation strategies for atoms with $\delta_a = 2.5 \Gamma_f$ and ratios $\Gamma_e/\Gamma_f = 0.1$ [Fig.~\ref{fig: dynamics_allCases}(a)], $1$ [Fig.~\ref{fig: dynamics_allCases}(b)], and $10$ [Fig.~\ref{fig: dynamics_allCases}(c)] are compared with the optimal one.
 The marginal distributions $p(t)$ for the states are shown in the upper part of the panels.
 The final-state excitation probabilities $P_f(t)$ are shown in the lower parts.
 For the small $\Gamma_e/\Gamma_f$ ratio 0.1, illumination with the state of the form given by Eq.~\eqref{eq: tps2} outperforms the scenario corresponding to Eq.~\eqref{eq: tps 3}, leading to considerably larger maximal excitation probability.
 This advantage drops for the ratio $\Gamma_e/\Gamma_f = 1$, while the strategy exploiting pulses described by Eq.~\eqref{eq: tps 3} is optimal for large ratios.